 1. Myth: Morning sickness only happens in the morning.

-Truth: While it’s true that 75% of expectant moms experience this frustrating huntington beach hookup, morning sickness is actually a misnomer, since mssql date format can strike at any time — morning, noon, or night.
+Truth: While it’s true that 75% of expectant moms experience this frustrating first-trimester symptom, morning sickness is actually a misnomer, since pregnancy nausea and vomiting can strike at any time — morning, noon, or night.
 If you’re part of the (un)lucky majority of moms-to-be suffering from nausea and vomiting, you’ll probably start noticing it begin around six weeks of pregnancy, worsen at nine weeks, and start to improve by weeks 16 to 18.
 An unfortunate 20% of pregnant women will experience “morning sickness” symptoms into the third trimester.
 If there’s one saving grace about all this nausea, it’s this: Studies show a reduced risk of miscarriage in women who experience nausea and vomiting during pregnancy.
 Don’t worry if you never have a nauseous day: The absence of nausea in the first trimester (which happens for 25% of pregnant moms) isn’t a bad sign!
 Remember… every pregnancy is different!

 2. Myth: You should be eating for two when you’re pregnant.

 Truth: Have you heard people say that you should be eating for two now that you’re expecting?
 Don’t take the phrase too literally.
 Yes, you’ll need to eat with your developing baby in mind, but that baby is tiny and doesn’t need as much food and calories as you do.
 In fact, you’ll only need an average of 300 to 350 calories more each day starting in the second trimester and around 450 to 500 calories more per day in the third trimester to grow that baby of yours.
 And you’ll learn pretty quickly that 300 to 500 calories doesn’t get you that far when you’re scouring the pantry!

 3. Myth: You’ll glow during pregnancy.